-The modelled estimates of the prevalence of chronic disease and associated risk factors have been produced at the Population Health Area (PHA) level from the 2011-12 Australian Health Survey (AHS), conducted by the Australian Bureau of Statistics (ABS) and known characteristics of the area.
+The modelled estimates of the prevalence of chronic disease and associated risk factors have been produced at the Population Health Area (PHA) level from the 2011-12 Australian Health Survey (AHS) or the 2014-15 National Health Survey (NHS), conducted by the Australian Bureau of Statistics (ABS), and known characteristics of the area.

 A modelled estimate can be interpreted as the likely value for a ‘typical' area with those characteristics: the PHA is the area level of interest for this project.
 This work was undertaken by the ABS, as they hold the AHS unit record files on which the model is based: the small area data were compiled by PHIDU.